Minnie Riperton: Perfect Angel and "Lovin' You"

 In 1973, a college intern for Epic Records found Riperton in semi-retirement.
 She had become a homemaker and a mother of two in Gainesville, Florida.
 After he heard a demo of the song "Seeing You This Way", the rep took the tape to Don Ellis, VP of A&R for Epic.
 Riperton signed with Epic Records, and the family moved to Los Angeles, California.
-The subsequent record, Perfect Angel, turned out to be one of Riperton's best-selling albums.
+The subsequent record, Perfect Angel, became one of Riperton's best-selling albums.
 Included were the rock-soul anthem "Reasons"; the second single, "Take a Little Trip" (written by Stevie Wonder, who also coproduced the album); and the third single, "Seeing You This Way".

 Sales of the album started out slow.
 Epic was ready to move on to the next record, but Rudolph convinced them to release another single.
 With the fourth single, "Lovin' You", the album caught on, and in April 1975, the song went to the top of the charts in the U.S. and 24 other countries.
 The song reached no. 2 in the UK Singles Chart, and number three on the U.S. R&B charts.
 It sold more than one million copies, and was awarded a gold disc by the RIAA in April 1975.
 Perfect Angel went gold and Riperton was finally revered as the "lady with the high voice and flowers in her hair."
 The album also featured the song "Every Time He Comes Around", with Deniece Williams singing the background vocals.

 Later career

 After Perfect Angel, Riperton and her husband, songwriter and music producer Richard Rudolph started on Riperton's third album, Adventures in Paradise (1975).
 Joe Sample of The Crusaders cowrote the title song, "Adventures in Paradise", and Crusaders producer Stewart Levine co-produced the album.
 While shooting a promotional clip for the album, she was attacked by a lion, but was not seriously injured.
-During an appearance on The Sammy Davis, Jr. Show, she played the footage of the incident for Sammy and her fellow guests, including Richard Pryor.
+During an appearance on The Sammy Davis Jr. Show, she played the footage of the incident for Sammy and her fellow guests, including Richard Pryor.
 The album was a modest success.
 Despite the R&B hit "Inside My Love" (a no. 5 U.S. R&B hit, later covered by Trina Broussard, Chanté Moore, and Delilah), the album did not match the success of Perfect Angel.
 Some radio stations refused to play "Inside My Love" due to the lyrics: "Will you come inside me?"

 Her fourth album for Epic Records, titled Stay in Love (1977), featured another collaboration with Stevie Wonder in the funky disco tune "Stick Together".

 In 1978, Richard Rudolph and Riperton's attorney Mike Rosenfeld orchestrated a move to Capitol Records for Riperton and her CBS Records catalog.
 In April 1979, Riperton released her fifth and final album, Minnie.
 "Memory Lane" was a hit from the album.